-Each live connection between a Qlik NPrinting Engine and a QlikView or Qlik Sense application is called a 'content resolver'.
+Each live connection between an NPrinting Engine and a QlikView or Qlik Sense application is called a 'content resolver'.

-A content resolver is needed whenever one of the following things happen in Qlik NPrinting:
+A content resolver is needed whenever one of the following things happen in NPrinting:

 - A report is run as part of a publish task

 - A report is run through On-Demand

 - Loading metadata in a connection

-- Previewing a report from Qlik NPrinting Designer
+- Previewing a report from NPrinting Designer

-By default, a single Qlik NPrinting engine can launch multiple content resolvers to one or more QlikView or Qlik Sense applications.
+By default, a single NPrinting engine can launch multiple content resolvers to one or more QlikView or Qlik Sense applications.
 Multiple content resolvers may connect to a single Qlik application, multiple Qlik applications, or a mix of both Qlik Sense and QlikView applications.
-The maximum number of content resolvers is determined by the number of logical processors on each of the Qlik NPrinting engines present in a Qlik NPrinting Site.
+The maximum number of content resolvers is determined by the number of logical processors on each of the NPrinting engines present in a NPrinting Site.

-Each Qlik NPrinting engine can form the following number of content resolvers:
+Each NPrinting engine can form the following number of content resolvers:

-- QlikView = the sum of all the logical processors across each Qlik NPrinting engine - Qlik Sense = the sum of all the logical processors across each Qlik NPrinting engine multiplied by 2
+QlikView = the sum of all the logical processors across each NPrinting engine

+Qlik Sense = the sum of all the logical processors across each NPrinting engine multiplied by 2